 Flexible cut-offs: Another perk of virtual races is that they aren’t designed to have race organizers, volunteers, and land managers on site to ensure your safety.
 For better or worse, these limited resources as well as time limitations for land use permits are often what dictate time cut-offs at aid stations and on the race course.
 By eliminating these essential race services, self-supported runners have more time to complete a given distance.

-Less pressure: In addition to the aforementioned Peak Run Performance athletes who tackled different distances of the Aravaipa Strong Virtual Run, I’ve had many more runners who were training for a goal race and really feeling good going into race day.
-Unfortunately, those races like the Boston Marathon and Vancouver Marathon were canceled.
-But that didn’t deter them.
+Less pressure: In addition to the aforementioned Peak Run Performance athletes who tackled different distances of the Aravaipa Strong Virtual Run, many more runners who were training for a goal race and really feeling good going into race day who still chose to test themselves despite the cancellation of their goal races.
+Races like the Boston Marathon and Vancouver Marathon were canceled, but that didn’t deter many runners.
 In fact, it motivated them and gave them the opportunity to test themselves in a low-stakes environment.
-Some, like Arnold, ran an entire marathon time trial to get a sense of what they might have run on race day.
+Some, like Arnold, ran an entire marathon time trial to get a sense of what he might have run on race day.

 Others ran a half marathon instead.
 To the person, each athlete that opted to test themselves in a race against themselves covered the distance faster than they had ever before.
 This not only affirmed that the training they've been doing has been worth it, it inspired others to follow suite.
 The PRs keep rolling in!

 Reduced travel: While many of us sign up for races as an excuse to see a new place and perhaps explore new terrain, the cost of travel, food, accommodation, and the toll that it takes on our bodies and the environment can be great.
 Given that most virtual races don’t require that you travel to a particular destination to run a specific route, you can save the time, money, and energy that you would have spent on travel and invest it in your effort on the virtual race day and perhaps on new running equipment or an additional virtual race entry.